tdauth/cpp-futures-promises/README.md

 Here are some TODOs for the paper:
 * Improve the description of the C++ syntax.
 * Show examples in other programming languages like ConcurrentML etc. as comparison.
+* Describe the implementation with the help of Boost.Thread.
+* Mention that the Boost.Thread implementation has to use `boost::current_exception` instead of `std::current_exception`: https://svn.boost.org/trac10/ticket/9710 and https://stackoverflow.com/questions/52043506/how-to-rethrow-the-original-exception-stored-by-an-stdexception-ptr-with-a-boo
+* Make the classes `Try`, `Executor`, `Future`, `Promise` and `SharedFuture` abstract with virtual methods.
+The Folly and Boost.Thread implementations should inherit these classes.
+The abstract classes should be part of the namespace `adv`.
+The Folly and Boost.Thread implementations should have the namespaces `adv_folly` and `adv_boost`.
+They share generic classes such as `adv::PredicateNotFulfilled`.
+However, this is probably not possible for the classes `Future` and `SharedFuture` since the methods return stack-allocated objects of abstract types.
+It should also decrease the performance due to virtual methods.
+* After making all basic classes abstract, try to implement the derived methods already in the abstract classes since they only require the basic methods.
 * Clarify the semantics of `Try`. `Try.get` throws an exception if the object is not initialized yet.
-Add the type `UsingUninitializedTry`.
+Add the type `adv::UsingUninitializedTry`.
 Can the Try trait in Scala even be empty?
 In Folly it can be empty.
+* The class `Try<T>` has to provide a second method with the signature `const T& get() const`.
+In C++17 an `std::shared_future::get()` call does also return a const reference.
+This has to be used for read-many semantics of a shared future (only implemented for Folly at the moment).
+* Delete assignment operator and copy constructor of `Try` and only allow the move constructor.
+Does this have any disadvantages for shared futures?
+It should work as long as SharedFuture<T>.get() does only return a const reference.
 * Describe that `tryComplete` does not complete the promise when the `Try` object has not been initialized yet.
+* Add the method `SharedFuture<T> share();` for the later shown SharedFutures to the class `Future`.
+* Unify the order of methods in all shown classes: First constructors and assignment operators, then basic methods and then derived methods.
+* The two derived combinators `firstN` and `firstNSucc` are missing parameter names for the future vectors.
 * The `Executor` type has to be usable for Boost.Thread which requires the template type of the used executor or hide the template type in the Boost.Thread implementation.
 * Update the line `ctx−>v.emplace_back(i, std::move(t.get()));` of the `firstN` implementation.
 It should be `ctx−>v.emplace_back(i, std::move(t));` instead.
 * Update the performance analysis.
 Create several tables or plots: Folly, Boost.Thread, Adanced Futures and Promises implemented with Folly,  Adanced Futures and Promises implemented with Boost.Thread.